15 Things You Probably Didn’t Know About Frank Iero

 1. He Turned A Lullaby Into A Frank Iero And The Future Violents Song

-A New Day’s Coming, the first song on new album Barriers, started out life as a lullaby he would sing to his kids.
+A New Day’s Coming, the first song on latest album Barriers, started out life as a lullaby he would sing to his kids.
 It remained unrecorded for a few years because Frank couldn’t figure out how to get the sound he wanted, but he eventually worked it out.
 Now, presumably, he just plays his children the CD instead.

 2. He Got Hate Mail From Irate MCR Fans After Starting A New Band

 After My Chemical Romance called it quits in 2013, Frank – ever the restless and prolific songwriter – started a new hardcore outfit called Death Spells with MCR’s live keyboard player, James Dewees.
 Intended as a vehicle to vent their frustration at the split, when they released the first song, some angry MCR fans sent the pair hate mail and as a result their album was shelved for three years.

 3. After His Near-Death Experience, He Thought He Might Actually Have Died

 In October 2016, a bus crashed into the tour van that was taking Frank and his band to Sydney, Australia.
 Thankfully, no-one was seriously injured, but that didn’t stop Frank wondering if he had in fact died and was experiencing some kind of warped afterlife.